 Other scenes from these episodes were also shot here, including the scene where Jamie and Claire watch Young Ian being kidnapped by pirates, which was filmed on the beach.

 Both Dunure Harbour and Castle are free to visit.
-The Castle is in ruins and some parts are fenced off for safety, but you can certainly visit the exterior.
+The Castle is in ruins and some parts are fenced off for safety, but you can still visit the exterior.

 The easiest way to visit Dunure is to drive.
 It’s around an hours drive south of Glasgow, or two hours from Edinburgh.
 Another option is to take public transport, with public buses running to Dunure.
 You can check bus times for Scotland at traveline.